Some configuration results for area-minimizing cones: Abstract

 \section{Abstract}

-We discover some configuration results for area-minimizing cones.
-In particular, given any closed minimal submanifold in some Euclidean sphere, every cone over the minimal product of sufficiently many copies of the submanifold turns out to be area-minimizing.
+We discover some very general configuration results for constructing area-minimizing cones.
+In particular, given any closed minimal submanifold in some Euclidean sphere, every cone over the minimal product of sufficiently many copies of the submanifold turns out to be area-minimizing; meanwhile every cone over the minimal product of the submanifold and a round sphere of sufficiently large dimension is also area-minimizing.
+Here no additional geometric assumption (e.g. on isometry group or second fundamental form) is required.
+Moreover, we establish that the category of regular area-minimizing cones in Euclidean spaces and that of closed minimal submanifolds in Euclidean spheres share the same cardinality.